 Advanced residents participate in subspecialty rotations and seminars in psychodynamic psychotherapy, forensic psychiatry, cultural issues in psychiatry and research.

-Electives offered at Einstein Medical Center and Belmont Center for Comprehensive Treatment campuses include advanced administration of electroconvulsive therapy, advanced consultation and liaison service, advanced eating disorder, and advanced child and adolescent psychiatry.
+Electives offered at Einstein Medical Center includes advanced administration of electroconvulsive therapy, advanced consultation and liaison service, advanced eating disorder, and advanced child and adolescent psychiatry.
 In addition, electives at the HIV clinic, cancer center and Long Term Structured Residence can be requested.
 A variety of off-campus electives are also available.